 The 2009 season also ranks second all-time in school history for total bases (1,152) and walks (290), third in home runs (88) and triples (21), fourth in batting average (.330) and sixth in doubles (124).

-Allen witnessed Hilltopper position players move on to the next level, as nine different position players have been drafted in the Major League Baseball First-Year Player Draft since 2009.
+Allen helped Hilltoppers move onto the next level with nine players being drafted since 2009.
 That list includes 2011 draftee and former Hilltopper outfielder Kes Carter, who was tabbed as the 56th overall pick by the Tampa Bay Rays - the highest draft pick in school history.
-Allen also helped develop Wade Gaynor into a third-round selection by the Detroit Tigers in 2009.
-Gaynor won a MiLB Gold Glove at third base with the Class Double AA Eerie Seawolves in 2013 and was bumped up to the Triple-A Toledo Mudhens early in the 2014 season.
-In all, 20 players have signed professional baseball contracts since Allen’s arrival on the Hill.
+Allen also developed Wade Gaynor into a third-round selection by the Detroit Tigers in 2009.
+Gaynor won a MiLB Gold Glove at third base with the Double-A Eerie Seawolves in 2013 and was bumped up to the Triple-A Toledo Mudhens early in the 2014 season.
+In all, 20 players signed professional baseball contracts during Allen’s time at WKU.

-In Allen’s four years with the Vanderbilt program, he worked primarily with hitters and catchers and also assisted with the team’s strength and conditioning program.
-During his four seasons with the Commodores, Allen was part of three NCAA Regional teams, as well as an SEC championship team in 2007.
+In Allen’s previous four years at Vanderbilt, he worked primarily with hitters and catchers and assisted with the team’s strength and conditioning program.
+He was part of three NCAA Regional teams, as well as an SEC championship team in 2007.
 The 2007 team was ranked No. 1 in the nation for most of the season and received the top overall seed in the NCAA Tournament en route to a school record 54 wins.

-Allen worked with two catchers in his four years at Vanderbilt that were drafted in the top 20 rounds of the Major League Baseball First-Year Player Draft.
-Brian Hernandez was taken in the 19th round of the 2006 MLB Draft by the San Diego Padres, and Shea Robin was a 20th round selection in 2008 by the Houston Astros.
-In four seasons at Vanderbilt, Allen tutored 38 players that ended up signing professional baseball contracts.
+Allen worked with two catchers in his four years at Vanderbilt that were drafted in the top 20 rounds.
+Brian Hernandez was taken in the 19th round of the 2006 MLB Draft by San Diego, and Shea Robin was a 20th round selection in 2008 by Houston.
+In four seasons at Vanderbilt, Allen tutored 38 players that signed professional baseball contracts.

 He joined the Vanderbilt coaching staff after one year as baseball recruiting coordinator and linebackers/special teams coach for football at Franklin (Ind.)
 College.
-While there, he worked with the catchers and hitters, and also was involved with the strength and conditioning program as the baseball team set a record for home runs in a season and finished with its second-best victory total in team history.
+While there, he worked with the catchers and hitters, and also was involved with the strength and conditioning program as the baseball team set a record for home runs in a single season and finished with the program’s second-most victories.

-Prior to that he was a graduate assistant for both football and baseball for two years at DePauw University.
+Prior to Franklin College, Allen was a graduate assistant for both football and baseball for two years at DePauw University.